mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 private static VisualFeature[] DefaultVisualFeatureTypes = new VisualFeature[] { VisualFeature.Tags, VisualFeature.Description };
 ```

-Next, below the code you just inserted in the public class, create a method that we'll use to trigger computer vision, face and emotion analysis:
+Immediately underneath the code you have just created for the **private static VisualFeature[ ]**, create a public task that we'll use to trigger computer vision, face and emotion analysis:

 ```
     public static async Task<ImageInsights> ProcessImageAsync(Func<Task<Stream>> imageStreamCallback, string imageId)